Response Caching In ASP.NET Core

 Introduction

-Response Caching adds a cache related header into the response when action, controller, or middle layer is decorated with the ResponseCache attribute.
-Unlike Output cache, it does not store HTTP response at server, it just adds "Cache-Control" header in the response.
+Response Caching adds a cache-related header into the response when the action, controller, or middle layer is decorated with the ResponseCache attribute.
+Unlike Output cache, it does not store HTTP response on the server, it just adds a "Cache-Control" header in the response.
 It helps us to reduce the number of requests made by the client or proxy to the Web Server.
-It also helps to improve the performance of Web Server by reducing the amount of work done by the web server to generate the response.
+It also helps to improve the performance of the Web Server by reducing the amount of work done by the web server to generate the response.
 The "Cache-Control" header is used by the HTTP header.

-The following common cache directives are used by HTTP header.
+The following common cache directives are used by the HTTP header.

 • Public